minimusic/DataSubscription/README.md

 Seeking feedback to see if there are opportunities to improve any of the three versions of the Publisher type (especially for clarity/readability and ease-of-use), before picking the final architecture.
 The plan is then to make a single pod/package/framework from the selected version and do a tech study, using it in one or more projects.

 ### Possible changes/improvements
-- Rename `.unknown` state: `.initialized`.
+- Rename `.unknown` state: `.initialized`?
-- Merge `Manager` and `Publisher` for flatter architecture.
+- Merge `Manager` and `Publisher` for flatter architecture?
 - Include mechanism for paged data.
 - Present system alert for errors in example app.
-- Caching.
+- Caching?
+Or keep separate.
-- Reduce boilerplate in explicit publisher usage
+- Reduce boilerplate in ExplicitPublisher usage
-- Work around one-to-many restriction of generic publisher
+- Work around one-to-many restriction of GenericPublisher
-- Better fix for swift protocol bug in explicit publisher
+- Better fix for swift protocol bug in ExplicitPublisher
-- Always allow access to "previousData" (in `.error` and `.loaded` states, not just `.loading`)
+- Always allow access to "previousData" (in `.error` and `.loaded` states, not just `.loading`)?
 - Implement hash for GenericSubscribers to avoid errors conforming to hashable (remove hashable requirement).
 - A full comparison with other broadcast techniques: KVO, Notif.
-Center, Blocks, React, etc.
+Center, Blocks, Multicast Delegate, React, etc.
-- Add tests
+- Add tests: multiple subscribers, duplicate subscribers, publish data, etc.
+- Better name for framework, pub/sub types.
+- Allow typesafe publications on background queues or main queue.

-A version of this architecture shipped in the Grove app, which includes examples of handling paged data and cached data, but I don't feel any are quite ready for generic usage/application yet.
+A version of this architecture shipped in the Grove app, which includes examples of handling paged data and cached data, but I don't feel either are quite ready for generic usage/application yet.